mozilla-services/screenshots/README.md

 Clone the [repository](https://github.com/mozilla-services/pageshot/).

-To run locally you have to **setup HTTPS certificates**.
-[These instructions](https://certsimple.com/blog/localhost-ssl-fix) show how to create the certificates on a Mac.
-You must put files in `~/.localhost-ssl/key.pem` and `~/.localhost-ssl/cert.pem`.
-Note: once you've done this you must *also* open https://localhost:10080 in your development Firefox profile and create an exception for the certificate.
-If you have pointers on doing this on Linux or Windows, please [share](https://github.com/mozilla-services/pageshot/issues/new)!

 There are two scripts to run the server locally and develop the add-on:

-- `./bin/run-server` will run the server on `https://localhost:10080` and automatically restart if there are changes.
+- `./bin/run-server` will run the server on `http://localhost:10080` and automatically restart if there are changes.
 - `./bin/run-addon` will build a few parts of the addon (into `webextension/build/`) and start Firefox with the add-on installed.
 The add-on will be refreshed automatically as you change files.
 We recommend you open `about:debugging` to help debug the extension.
 - `./bin/run-addon --setup-profile` will setup a Firefox profile for your development; this way you can make persistent changes to the profile that you will use just for Page Shot development.